cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/json/explanation/electric_grids.md

 title: Electric grids
 ---

-title: are electric connections within a building, similar to how all parts of a vehicle share battery power.
+Electric grids are electric connections within a building, similar to how all parts of a vehicle share battery power.

 # Features